geoffreyyip/personal-notes/css.md

+## Semantic Tags

+Semantics is the idea that you should use HTML tags for their intended purpose, rather than for their layout or presentation functionality.
+It helps ensure interoperability, integrations, a high search engine rating, and accessibility.

+`<main>` is a high-level component that has content unique to a page. `<nav>` is an element to contain blocks of site navigation links. `<article>` signifies content suitable for standalone publication and syndication.

 ## About Images

 `.png`, `.jpg` and `.gif` are the most common image formats. `.gif` is used for animations. `.png` is used for images with low color counts and transparencies, typically icons. `.jpg` is used for high-color count photographs.